dotincorp/dotpad-sample-code/Web/README.md

 # DotPad SDK Sample Code for Web

 ## Overview
-* An Sample Applicaton using the DotPadSDK from [dotpad-sdk-guide](https://github.com/dotincorp/dotpad-sdk-guide)
+* An Sample Applicaton using the DotPadSDK from [dotpad-sdk-guide](https://github.com/dotincorp/dotpad-sdk-guide/tree/main/Web)
-* Can perform controls on a Dot Pad connected via Serial Port

 ## Directory
 ```